 In paired-pulse paradigms, two TMS pulses are required, which can be delivered using either a single coil or two separate coils.
 When using a single coil, a low-intensity conditioning pulse precedes a higher-intensity test pulse.
 By altering the activation of inhibitory neurons within the motor cortex (M1), ppTMS can effectively reduce the amplitude of the motor evoked potential (MEP), reflecting the influence of the conditioning pulse on the intracortical neural circuit.

 In the case of ppTMS with two coils, researchers can examine inter-cortical connections between, for example, the motor cortex in the left and right hemispheres.

 Paired-pulse TMS is extensively employed in research investigating the impact of TMS on neurological conditions and diseases such as stroke and epilepsy.
 It serves as a valuable tool for understanding and treating these conditions.

 SICI, LICI, and ICF

-Valls-Solé et al. (1992) varied the interval between pulses in addtion to varying the intensity of a suprathreshold conditioning pulse during voluntary contraction.
-When the intensity of the conditioning pulse was greater than 110% of resting motor threshold, the MEP evoked by the test pulse was suppress when the interval between these pulses ranged between 60-150ms5.
-Given that suppression occurs at a different timeframe to SICI, site of action is likely to differ between these two paradigms.
-This was conﬁrmed by an experiment that administered Baclofen, a GABAB agonist, which increased LICI 90 minutes after drug administration6.
+Valls-Solé et al., (1992) investigated the effects of varying the interval between pulses and the intensity of a suprathreshold conditioning pulse during voluntary contraction.
+They found that when the intensity of the conditioning pulse exceeded 110% of the resting motor threshold, the motor evoked potential (MEP) evoked by the test pulse was suppressed within an interval range of 60-150ms.
+This suppression occurred at a different timeframe compared to short interval intracortical inhibition (SICI), indicating a different site of action for these two paradigms.
+Confirming this, an experiment administering Baclofen, a GABAB agonist, increased long intracortical inhibition (LICI) 90 minutes after drug administration.

 The following products from our catalogue are associated with this technique.
 To find out more about these supported devices, follow the links below or get in touch via email or phone.